FTChinese/reprint/README.md

 # FTChinese Reprint API Guideline
 For now, there are only two APIs for your to access FTChinese content for reprint.
 ## Latest Headlines
 It shows the latest headlines that can be syndicated for reprint.

-### Let's show an Example first
+An Example here:

 ```
 {